c-daly/apollo/docs/PERSONA_LLM_INTEGRATION.md

 2. Append a formatted “Persona diary context” block to the Hermes system prompt.
 3. Send metadata such as `persona_entry_ids`, entry-type/sentiment histograms, CLI version, and provider/model hints.
 4. Emit latency + token usage telemetry back to `POST /api/diagnostics/llm` so the dashboard mirrors CLI conversations just like browser chats.
 5. Persist each successful completion to `POST /api/persona/entries`, so Sophia's Neo4j store receives the same record the UI relies on.
+(The CLI still calls the REST endpoint directly; the browser now depends on `/api/chat/stream` to do this automatically.)

 Provider/model/temperature/max-token overrides can be supplied via `config.yaml` (under `hermes.*`) or ad-hoc CLI flags.
 This keeps the CLI, browser, and diagnostics timelines in sync whenever Hermes is consulted.